 (1 Overtalk [s] means the duration in seconds by which the two sentences in the sound item uttered by different talkers are overlapping.
 A negative number means that there is a corresponding pause between the two sentences.

 (2 The positive sense for azimuth is counterclockwise

-Table F.9.5: Mixed content and Generic audio categories
+Table F.9.5: Music and mixed content and Speech and background categories